Stewardship of our local & global environments

 As a packaging producer, APC does not directly control the packaging that our customers introduce into the marketplace.
 However, APC does have a responsibility to be a valued resource and support our customers’ sustainability initiatives.
 It is APC’s goal to have a broad array of packaging solutions that can be readily suited to support the needs of our customer base.
 APC supports our customers through multiple methods, including:

 Investigation Materials, process technologies, end-of-life technologies and infrastructure are just a few of the many things quickly evolving in the area of sustainability.
-As a valued supplier, APC continues to monitor activity and evaluate and investigate technologies that may provide suitable alternatives for the customer’s current packaging while also meeting the targeted sustainability initiatives.
+As a valued supplier, APC continues to actively monitor, evaluate, and investigate technologies that may provide suitable alternatives for the customer’s current packaging while also meeting the targeted sustainability initiatives.

 Collaboration It’s often necessary to collaborate to support sustainable developments.
 Overcoming limitations due to limited choice in materials technologies, process technologies and infrastructure is often necessary to overcome challenges during conversion, distribution, use and end of life.

-- Through a collaborative partnership between Rochester Institute of Technology (RIT), The Wegman Family Charitable Foundation and APC, an education and research center was created to accelerate the development of realistic solutions in sustainable packaging.
-This group sponsors and guides RIT research and development of material through education and workshops on packaging and sustainability.
+• The Rochester Institute of Technology (RIT) Education and Research Center, promoted through a collaboration between APC, the Wegman Family Charitable Foundation and RIT.
+This center focuses on accelerating the development of realistic solutions in flexible packaging.
+APC sponsors and guides RIT research and development of material through education and workshops on packaging and sustainability.

 - Clear-Barrier Fitmented Stand-Up Pouch: Collaborative development designed to meet the front-of-store drop-off recyclability requirement.
 To meet this requirement, the pouch had to be redesigned with all PE-based materials.
 The challenge with these PE-based materials is lower dimensional stability and heat resistance.
 APC worked with several partners to develop this package option and ultimately used ultrasonic sealing to create the final package.